N1DDC/w0unc.github.io/_wikis/skywarn.md

 **NO SKYWARN GROUP** - Alexander, Anson, Avery, Cabarrus, Caldwell, Cumberland, Davie, Graham, Hoke, Jackson, Northampton, Richmond, Rowan, Scotland, Swain, and Union.

-*¹ - Counties are shared between the Blue Ridge Spotter Group and the Gaston Spotter Group.*
+*¹ - Counties are shared between the Blue Ridge Spotter Group and the Metrolina Spotter Group.*

 *² - Counties are shared between the Triad Skywarn and Blacksburg Skywarn.*